History of Lagos: Lagos as colony

 Lagos was declared a colony on 5 March 1862 but governed by the Gold Coast, modern day Ghana.
 In 1886, Lagos became a separate colony from the Gold Coast under Governor Cornelius Alfred Moloney.
 Navy port Lagos became an essential trading centre as traders realised they could count on the protection of the Royal Navy to protect them from pirates, for example.

 Lagos quickly became a destination for immigration.
-Along with migrants from all over Nigeria and other West African nations were the returnee ex-slaves known as Creoles, who came from Freetown, Sierra Leone, Brazil, and the West Indies to Lagos.
-The Creoles contributed to Lagos's modernization and their knowledge of Portuguese architecture can still be seen from the architecture on Lagos Island.
-Since the 19th century, Lagos gradually transformed into a melting pot of Africans and Europeans.
+Along with migrants from all over Nigeria and other West African nations were the returnee ex-slaves known as Saro, who came from Freetown, Sierra Leone, and Aguda/Amaro who came from Brazil and Cuba to Lagos.
+The Aguda's and Saro's contributed to Lagos's modernisation and their knowledge of Portuguese architecture can still be seen from the architecture on Lagos Island.
+Since the 19th century, Lagos gradually transformed into a cosmopolitan melting pot of Africans and Latin Americans.

 In 1869, the Cathedral Church of Christ was established in Lagos.
 Five years earlier, Samuel Ajayi Crowther had become the first African bishop of the Anglican Church.